 Introduction

 In 2015, the volume of tourists in Thailand increased by 9.5% compared to 2014 (Tourism Authority of Thailand, 2005).
 The average growth rate of tourism income in 2016 was greater than the GDP growth rate (Tourism Authority of Thailand, 2016).
 Mobile communication technology like smart phones has taken on a greater role in people’s way of life as sixty-four percent of the Thai population owns a smart phone with the ability to communicate quickly, anywhere and anytime (Wearesocial.com, 2016).
 The increasing mobile trend leads to growth of mobile application services which helps meet the needs for access to a wide unlimited range of information at any time and place.
 Most local cultural attractions are not funded by the government but are managed personally with most revenue coming from the sale of commemorative products or from visitor fees.
 There is little technology used in such tourist services compared to large tourist attractions funded by the public and private sectors.
-The advantages of using technology in the arts and cultural destinations include creating an interest and attracting more visitors (Proctor, 2005, Sung, Chang, Hou, & Chen, 2010, Rukzio, Gregor, Wetzstein, & Sergej, 2008).

 Phra Mahathat Woramahawihan (PMW) Temple in Nakhon Sri Thammarat province formerly known as Wat Phra Borommathat is a first-class royal monastery.
 The Fine Arts Department announced the registration of PMW Temple as an ancient site on September 27, 1936 .
 PMW Temple is one of the most important places in the south of Thailand where the visitors must worship to pray for an auspicious life.
 The highlight is the large Relics Stupa with gold on its top and containing the relics (Tourism Authority of Thailand, 2015).
 An interview by the authors with tourists who visited PMW Temple found that most tourists visiting PMW Temple are not sure which way to walk around the historic site and which areas are not to be missed.
 There is a signpost service on a pedestal before the entrance to the temple, but if a visitor does not notice it they will not know that it is there or know about the important spots of the temple as there is no map information.
 The temple provides a public relations services such as leaflets and signs of information of objects.
 However, the information is not complete as for example there are no illustrations of the top of relics, so visitors need to imagine what it is like.
 Because the pagoda is located high and unavailable to see visitors cannot learn and understand clearly the history, beliefs, faith and myths inside of the temple which is something addressed in this study of PMW Temple.